bahadirdonmez/arch-linux/INSTALLATION.md

     You can use it to connect to Wi-Fi or Ethernet networks after completing the Arch Linux installation.

-2. Install the `gvim` text editor:
+2. **Vim:**

+    Vim is a powerful terminal text editor that you can use to modify text files.

     ```bash
     # pacman -Syu gvim
     ```

-    This is a powerful text editor that you can use to modify configuration files or write scripts.

-3. Install `sudo` to allow granting administrator privileges to regular users:
+    GVim is essentially the same package as Vim with GTK/X support.

+3. **Sudo:**

+    Sudo allows specified users to execute commands as the root user or another user, as specified in the `sudoers` file, enhancing security and control.

     ```bash
     # pacman -Syu sudo
     ```

-    With sudo, you can run commands as another user, such as the root user, without having to switch to that user account.

-After completing these steps, you have installed the essential packages required to run Arch Linux.

-## Users and Groups
+## Configuring Users and Groups

-1. Set the password for the `root` account using the following command:
+1. **Root Password:**

+    Ensure the root account has a secure password:

     ```bash
     # passwd
     ```

+2. **Creating a New User:**

+    For everyday tasks, it's best to use a non-root user.

-2. Add a new user account using the `useradd` command.
-I will use `bahadir` as the username for the new user account:
+    - I use `bahadir` as the username for the new user account:

         ```bash
         # useradd -m bahadir
         ```

-    This command creates a new user account and its home folder.

-4. Set the password for the `bahadir` account:
+    - Set the password for the new user account:

         ```bash
         # passwd bahadir
         ```

-5. Add the `bahadir` account to the `wheel` group using the `gpasswd` command:
+    - Add the new user account to the `wheel` group:

         ```bash
         # gpasswd -a bahadir wheel
         ```

-    The wheel group is the administration group and is commonly used to grant administrative privileges.
+        The `wheel` group is the administration group and is commonly used to grant administrative privileges.

-6. Grant the `bahadir` account the ability to use the `sudo` command by editing the `/etc/sudoers` file:
+3. **Configuring Sudo:**

+    Edit the `sudoers` file to grant `wheel` group members sudo privileges:

     ```bash
     # EDITOR=vim visudo